- The forward curve represents the horizon for a futures markets. It shows each trading expiry date.

 - The market can be in either contango or backwardation.

 - A market in contango is where the forward months are trading at a premium to present; backwardation is the opposite.

-- The market tends to pay ‘carry’ or a premium for forward months.
+- A futures market tends to be in contango, where a premium or carry is paid for forward months.

 A tool worth using is the forward curve.
 The forward curve is a chart which we will often refer to in EP3 articles, as it provides a quick view of the market.
 The forward curve details the price for each of the contract expiry date for the futures contract of a commodity.

 The curve gives an instant snapshot of where you could theoretically buy or sell the commodity.

 The chart below details the forward curve for both canola (ICE) and rapeseed (MATIF) expressed in A$/mt.
 As we can see, both futures markets are discounted for future months.
 This means the market is in backwardation – more to follow on that.

 The ICE market has a particularly big inverse, and that can be explained due to their current low production (see here).
 In theory, the trade believes that production will revert to normal next year, therefore does not want to pay a premium.

 A forward curve is in contango when the forward futures months are at a premium to the spot level.
 In the above chart, the market is in contango, as each of the months ahead is higher than the September contract.